No matter what you think about bears, when someone says, “I saw a bear,” you listen.

 This Black Bear is so trendy in his diet of dandelions

 Have you seen a bear?
-If you want to see one, then be sure to pop in at the North Carolina Black Bear Festival in Plymouth, NC, on the first weekend in June.
+If you want to see one, then be sure to pop in at the North Carolina Black Bear Festival in Plymouth, NC, May 31 and June 1, 2024.

 The festival promises “relentless food” and great music – something for everyone.
-Don’t wait too late to book your place!
+Don’t wait too late to book your place and pontoon rides and flight rides!

 Hover over Photo to PIN FOR LATER